Embracing the DTC Business Model for B2B2C

 Brands engage directly with your customers, no matter who they are or what your business is.
 Through social media and Ecommerce, everyone from buyers at enterprises to end consumers see direct channels as table stakes.
 So, how are you directly engaging with your customers to transform and grow your business?
 And if you still haven’t gone direct, there’s no day but today.
 Here’s why.

 Direct-to-consumer (DTC) businesses have disrupted many legacy business models.
-For example, Lemonade took on the insurance business, a high-margin industry, armed with intermediary agents and salespeople, and took it direct, without the dependency on channel partners.
+For example, Lemonade took on the insurance business, a high-margin industry, armed with intermediary agents and salespeople, and took it directly, without the dependency on channel partners.
 And they were welcomed on Wall Street with a stellar IPO.
 Even more impressive is how they figured out a way to make SEO work for them with a brand name like Lemonade.

 With new players coming up fast, even in commercial industries, like energy and manufacturing, legacy businesses need to understand the challenges of DTC brands (which I have covered in previous pieces here and here).
 Then, they need to look to apply a DTC model to a highly scaled, operationally savvy business.
 Applying DTC principles and tactics to your business might be the secret sauce you’ve been looking for in transformative growth.

-Here’s why B2B companies need to embrace a DTC model:
+Here’s why B2B companies need to embrace a DTC model.

 Your customers are consumers, too